 Literary Associates: Arianne Barre-Stern, Samantha Harris, Daniel Wallach

 As Vice President, Arts and Culture for JCCs of North America, Randy provides support and leadership, communicating with JCCs across the continent about arts and culture programming, advising on content, growth of programs, and funding opportunities.
 Randy is also Director of JCC Maccabi ArtsFest, the sister program to the JCC Maccabi Games.
 Randy has a twenty year background in arts consulting, producing and developing new artists and new work.
-She is the Founding Director of SpringboardNYC at the American Theatre Wing, an award-winning college-to-career transition program for students starting their arts careers in New York City, and a strategic advisor on emerging artist programming.
-She created the program for Musical Theatre Works, a NYC not-for-profit theatre, where she was Executive Director for five years.
-At MTW, she co-created the Resident Writers/New Works Program, which commissioned and developed dozens of new musical theatre pieces that went on to have future lives in regional, not-for-profit and commercial houses around the country.
+She is the Founding Director of SpringboardNYC at the American Theatre Wing, an award-winning college-to-career transition program for students starting their arts careers in New York City.
+She was the Executive Director for Musical Theatre Works, a NYC not-for-profit theatre, for 5 years, where she commissioned and developed dozens of new musical theatre pieces that went on to have future lives in regional, not-for-profit and commercial houses around the country.
 Randy also developed and produced MTW’s “A Class Act”, which received an Off-Broadway co-production with MTC, and then a Broadway run where it earned 5 Tony nominations including Best New Musical.

 Professor Stacie Lents, Associate Professor, Fairleigh Dickinson University (Brooklyn, NY)